CHIDS-UMD/PhysicianReview/README.md

 Based on all websites returned in the search results, we identified the top online physician review platforms: Healthgrades (737,126), Vitals (774,083), RateMDs (178,888), ZocDoc (179,180), and Yelp (39,344).
 We then focused on these five platforms for our examination of online review information.
 See the summary of collected URL files [URLReport.csv](google_search/Output/URLReport.csv) for more information.

 ## Physician Profile Collection
 We developed Python scripts to download the online reviews.
 Our Python scripts went through all URLs identified for the five online review platforms.
-The collection is time-consuming, the related code and data information is in Folder [doctor_reviews](doctor_reviews).
+The collection is time-consuming, the related code and data information is in the [doctor_reviews](doctor_reviews) folder.

 ### Physician Cleansing
-After collecting all the data, we first filter out the valid physicians.
+After collecting all the data, we first filter for only the valid physicians.
 There were sometimes multiple, slightly different URLs pointing to different pages/sections of the same physician’s profile page.

 To construct the clean sample, we removed duplicated profile pages from the search results.
 The information collected includes each physician’s basic profile data, which we used to verify that the profile corresponds to the correct physician and online reviews.
 We also identified the duplicated and unmatched physicians from the dataset.